AndProx/AndProx/HACKING.md

 The default configuration will build for both 32 and 64-bit ARM and x86 systems, which should cover most Android devices.

-Android hardware with a MIPS processor is not supported, because MIPS support was dropped from the Android NDK when arm64 support was added.
+Android hardware with a MIPS processor is not supported.

 ## Building firmware